declanoconnor/RiverMonitoringIOT/README.md

 # RiverMonitoringIOT
-A Hydro-Electric IOT mobile application built for flood detection using blynk libraries
+A Hydro-Electric IOT mobile application built for flood detection using blynk libraries. 🌊

 ## IOT